brocc-ab/se-bank-account-php/README.md

 * Swedbank fd.
 Sparbanken Öresund
 * Ålandsbanken Sverige AB

-\* Bank is currently not available in Bankgirot documentation, available in package for backwards compatibility.\
+\* Bank is currently not available in Bankgirot's documentation, available in package for backwards compatibility.\
-\*\* Nordax Bank has changed company name to NOBA Bank Group, package will still return Nordax Bank.
+\*\* Package will return Nordax Bank, even though the company name has changed to NOBA Bank Group.

 ## Contributing